infinitedg/flint/README.md

 __Available Modules__

 * Core Functionality
+* Automation
 * Templates

+__Core functionality__ contains mostly static methods, objects, and other functional components for the Flint platform.

+__Automation__ contains information about available grunt tasks for app and documentation compilation.

-Core functionality contains mostly static methods, objects, and other functional components for the Flint platform.
-The Templates module is applied to all template javascript files, and includes the following submodules:
+The __Templates__ module is applied to all template javascript files, and includes the following submodules:

 * Cards
 * Core